BalooCPH/Vatsim_ControllerAvailability/README.md

 # Online and planned controllers available on Vatsim network
-Plan your flight to align with online controller availability
+How to plan your flight to align with online controller availability

 When you are planning a flight, and if you prefer online ATC via VATSIM, you can use this tool to do a "best guess" of who is going to be online when you arrive at your destination.
 The file will also provide a nice overview of which departure airport to select, to have best coverage.